A-

 Cost Of Living Quick Facts

-• The cost of living in Ammon is equal to the national average
+• The cost of living in Ammon is 5% higher than the national average

 • Ammon housing is 11% higher than the national average